snowdd1/homebridge-knx/handler-add-in.md

 - returns {primitive} - Dependent on the constant's type
 *Comment: This is not intended to be a complete home server replacement.
 It is thought to be a mapping aid for homekit*

+###this.myAPI.getProperty(field,property)
+Get a characteristics property.
+Used for getting the minValue or maxValue or stepValue properties from the homekit characteristic, which might be overwritten by values in the knx_config.json file.
+Watch out, these use the hap-nodejs-syntax, not the knx_config-syntax.
+- {string} field - The name of the characteristic
+- {string} property - The name of the property
+- returns either a value, or an array, depending on *property*
+**Known homekit properties:**
+* format: <one of Characteristic.Formats>,
+*  unit: <one of Characteristic.Units>,
+*  minValue: <minimum value for numeric characteristics>,
+*  maxValue: <maximum value for numeric characteristics>,
+*  minStep: <smallest allowed increment for numeric characteristics>,
+*  perms: array of [Characteristic.Perms] like [Characteristic.Perms.READ, Characteristic.Perms.WRITE]